 {\sc NeatIBP} 1.0 is employing parallelization.
-In a first step, the zero sectors, and symmetric sectors are determined by the standard methods \cite{Lee:2013mka}.
-The symmetry maps between sectors are found in a parallelized way.
-Then, the module intersection, the IBP relation seeding and selection computations, are parallelized over different Feynman integral sectors.
+In the initial step, the zero sectors and symmetric sectors are determined using standard methods \cite{Lee:2013mka}.
+The symmetry maps between sectors are found in a parallelized manner.
+Subsequently, the module intersection, IBP relation seeding, and selection computations are parallelized across distinct Feynman integral sectors.
 The status of the computation is visible in our monitor program.
-The important results are stored in real-time.
-In this manner, the execution of the program can be interrupted and resumed.
+Important intermediate results are stored in real-time.
+Due to this approach, the execution of the program can be interrupted and resumed.

 This paper is organized as follows.
-In Section \ref{sec:methods}, we review the mathematical physics methods used in our program, and briefly introduce their implementations in {\sc NeatIBP}.
-In Section \ref{sec:algorithm}, we introduce the underlying algorithm of {\sc NeatIBP}, as well as its parallelization scheme.
-In section \ref{sec:manual}, we will give a manual on how to use {\sc NeatIBP}.
-In Section \ref{sec:examples}, we give some examples for the usage {\sc NeatIBP} and timings.
-In section \ref{sec:summary}, we summarize this paper.
+In Section \ref{sec:methods}, we provide an overview of the mathematical physics methods used in our program, and briefly outline their implementations in {\sc NeatIBP}.
+In Section \ref{sec:algorithm}, we present the underlying algorithm of {\sc NeatIBP}, as well as its parallelization scheme.
+In Section \ref{sec:manual} provides a short guide on how to use {\sc NeatIBP}, with more details available online.
+In Section \ref{sec:examples}, we showcase examples for the usage {\sc NeatIBP} and give timings.
+Section \ref{sec:summary} summarizes the paper.

-We remark that due to graduation requirements by the University of Science and Technology of China on first-author papers, and Wu's significant contribution to this work, the author name ordering of this paper is set in the stated way.
+We remark that due to graduation requirements of the University of Science and Technology of China necessitating first-author papers, and Wu's significant contribution to this work, the author names ordering of this paper is chosen in the stated way.